vartikatewari/Causalfairness/README.md

-The following videos give an overview of our project and goals:
+The following videos give an overview of our project and goals and a code walkthrough:

 ## Problem
 To replicate the Deep Structural Causal Models for Tractable Counterfactual Inference[1]paper , and apply it to google cartoon faces dataset[3] and answer counterfactual queries on the same.